 This can offer investors wider market insight and can help them formulate decisions about whether now is the right time to invest.

 Investors should also be aware of how market cap can impact the price of an individual cryptoasset by influencing its perceived value and investor sentiment.
-A higher market cap can indicate increased stability and demand, signifying investor confidence and thus, driving the price upwards.
+A higher market cap can indicate increased stability and demand, signifying investor confidence, and thus driving the price upwards.

 Maximum vs circulating supply